DocFriesen/Scheduler/README.md

 # Scheduler App

-A web app for interactive scheduling
+A minimalist interactive scheduler to help you reach goals.

 I aim to build an app to structure my days based on interchangeable blocks, with metacognitive prompts to prompt better productivity.